-If someone is shown that they are only one step away from making the purchase the odds are that they will continue on and will finalise the purchase.
+If a consumer is only one step away from making the purchase, the odds are that they will continue on and will finalise the purchase.

 The humour effect is integral to the psychology of marketing

-Humour makes things easier to remember and provokes people into liking and sharing a particular image or brand.
-Some of the tricks that can be used include satire, parody, and putting celebs in uncomfortable situations.
+Humour makes things easier to remember and provokes people to like and share a particular image or brand.
+Some tricks that can be used include satire, parody, and putting celebs in uncomfortable situations.

-Whilst you should try and sprinkle an element of humour in your marketing tactics, you shouldn’t just include humour for humour sake.
-The best humour will know to incorporate the humour but at the same time will tailor make this humour so that it increases the chances of making a sale.
+Whilst trying to sprinkle an element of humour in your marketing tactics, you shouldn’t just include humour for humour’s sake.
+The best humour will know to incorporate the humour but will tailor-make this humour so that it increases the chances of making a sale.

-When it comes to the psychology of marketing simplicity is key
+In the psychology of marketing, simplicity is key

-If you look at all of the world top brands there message is very simple.
-The copywriting that they use is effective because it speaks in the language that the majority of their customer base will be using.
+If you look at all the world top brands, their message is very simple.
+The copywriting that they use is effective because it speaks in the language that most of their customer base will be using.

-If you write copy in a simple, straightforward, and transparent fashion people will be more likely to make a purchase from you.
+If you write copy in a straightforward and transparent fashion people will be more likely to make a purchase from you.

-Digital marketing and psychology will utilize the endowment effect
+Digital marketing and psychology will use the endowment effect

 The endowment effect is when the value of an object increases once someone has had it in their possession.

-For example, if you offer someone a free trail of a particular product or service they will be far more likely to subscribe to that service or product in the long run.
+For example, if you offer someone a free trial of a particular product or service they will be far more likely to subscribe to that service or product in the long run.

-For example, if someone holds something in their hands they will be far more likely to want to keep the product then if they had never had it in their hands.
+For example, if someone holds something in their hands they will be far more likely to want to keep the product than if they had never had it in their hands.

-Some of the ways you can leverage the endowment effect are:
+Some ways you can leverage the endowment effect are: